 - Irrevocable trusts — Irrevocable trusts are created while you are living and can offer tax savings for named beneficiaries.
 Irrevocable trusts cannot be modified while you are living.
 Irrevocable trusts may be effective in tax planning strategies and Medicaid planning strategies.

-Estate planning lawyer and CPA — preserve wealth and avoid probate
+Estate planning lawyer — preserve wealth and avoid probate

-With my years of experience serving clients as both an attorney and licensed CPA, I have the knowledge, experience and real-world know-how to help clients create effective trusts that truly serve their interests and the interests of intended beneficiaries.
+With my years of experience serving clients, I have the knowledge, experience and real-world know-how to help clients create effective trusts that truly serve their interests and the interests of intended beneficiaries.